The cable car is No.3 in the list of London's best attractions for kids

 Craig recommends combining a trip on the cable car with a boat ride on the Thames Clipper, which travels from Big Ben to the pier at the O2.
 (The other boat companies only go as far as Greenwich, so it has to be a Thames Clipper.)
 A great way to get back from the ExCel end is on the Docklands Light Railway, which is an automated monorail train, so you can sit at the front and watch out the window -- check out Craig's review to see what it's like (it's a lot better than it sounds).

-Note: Whilst the cars were certainly useful during the London Olympics, we feel that they are less so now, because unless you're actually watching an event at The O2 or the ExCel Centre there is very little for you to do at either end of the journey.
+Note: Whilst the cars were certainly useful during the London Olympics, we feel that they are less so now, because unless you're actually watching an event at The O2 there is very little for you to do at either end of the journey.
 There are plenty of restaurants and pub-type places inside the The O2 (which you can enter without a ticket), and there are also a few shops and restaurants at the ExCel end -- but that's about it.

 Guest – “Would I be able to take a small overnight case on the cable car ?”

 Admin – “Of course, yes.
 They do have members of staff standing in front of the cabins, though, so you might have to open it and let them look inside.”

 > Craig’s review of this event – “I don't like heights.
 My problem with heights is this: they are always too high.
 Before you try and ride the cable car take a walk along the river and stare up at it for a second.
 You get quite a nice view of industrial London by The O2.
 You can see the factories and cranes and big ships across the water, the Thames Barrier, the red wire mesh of the ArcelorMittal Orb… continued”

 School of Rock – 22 Oct 2016 to 5 Jan 2020 – The Jack Black movie 'School of Rock' has been turned into a West End mind-blowing musical by Andrew Lloyd Webber and Julian Fellowes.